andf-crl/docs/_includes/cockroachcloud/prefer-sso.md

 {{site.data.alerts.callout_info}}
-We recommend that {{ site.data.products.db }} Console users login with Single Sign-On (SSO), with two-factor authentication (2FA) enabled for the SSO provider.
+We recommend that {{ site.data.products.db }} Console users log in with Single Sign-On (SSO), with two-factor authentication (2FA) enabled for the SSO provider.
 This prevents potential attackers from using stolen credentials to accesss or tamper with your critical data.

 {{ site.data.products.db }} currently supports SSO with GitHub, and will be adding more SSO providers in the near future.